Senths02/portfolio/src/content/world-cup-moments.md

 The plugin would not be able to affect the existing UI and the enhancements would be layered on top.

 There were also two versions of the media player.
 We could only support the older version.

-This meant none of the improvements that were made to the media player were available.

-There was also a desire to launch the enhancements on BBC iPlayer, which was shelved as iPlayer served users the newer version.
 <br>

 </details>